50 Best Wedding Locations In NYC To Get Married

-If you are hosting your wedding anywhere near midtown NYC, getting wedding photos taken at Top of the Rock is a must.
+If you are hosting your wedding anywhere near midtown NYC, getting photos at the top of the Rock is a must.
 Top of the Rock boasts 360-degree views of all of New York City.
-Some of my favorite wedding portraits ever were taken here!
+Some of my favorite wedding portraits were ever taken here!
 You feel like you are on top of the world, and the photos are just one of a kind.

 4. Central Park

 Central Park is a New York City dream.
 There are so many incredible photo locations throughout the park for you!
-From Belvedere Castle to the Bow Bridge, or more secluded areas found walking around the expansive park, there are so many photo opportunities.
+There are so many photo opportunities from Belvedere Castle to the Bow Bridge, or more secluded areas found walking around the expansive park.

-In the concrete jungle, Central Park is a welcome escape and perfect for romantic wedding photos.
-Even if your wedding isn’t close to Central Park, I highly recommend taking some time to pop by for a few photos.
+Central Park is a welcome escape in the concrete jungle and perfect for romantic wedding photos.
+Even if your wedding isn’t close to Central Park, I highly recommend popping by for a few photos.